syncfusion/ej2-react-docs/src/documenteditor/document-editor/spell-check.md

 # Spell Check

-Document editor supports performing spell checking for any input text.
+Document Editor supports performing spell checking for any input text.
 You can perform spell checking for the text in Document Editor and it will provide suggestions for the mis-spelled words through dialog and in context menu.

 ```typescript
 import * as ReactDOM from 'react-dom';